TrevorLaNouette/Kickstarter-Analysis/README.md

 This graph illustrated that the month with the highest number of successful campaigns was in May.

-The analysis showed that May also had the highest rate of success for a launch date.
+Based on the table above, further analysis showed that May also had the highest rate of success for a launch date.
 ![Theater Campaign Success rate by Month](https://user-images.githubusercontent.com/82718969/122762586-17556600-d263-11eb-9a71-554176a51521.png)

 ### Analysis of Outcomes Based on Goals